avastmick/papers/README.md

-# papers
+# Metalpoint Papers

-Collection of papers on what we are building
+The following papers have been published, or are in a reasonable draft state for review.

+Please raise an issue if you see anything amiss.